 Confirmation and reinforcement of existing principles

-The Regulation mainly confirms the existing principles, for example with respect to the processing of personal data in an acceptable, legitimate and secure way.
+The GDPR mainly confirms the existing principles, for example with respect to the processing of personal data in an acceptable, legitimate and secure way.
 The basic rules with respect to the transfer of personal data to countries outside Europe remain largely the same as well.
 Furthermore, the existing rights and obligations are reinforced.

 The "one-stop-shop" principle